Kerem Görkem Arslan

 First impressions of Oxford/the University?

 In a word: magical!
-The city’s breathtaking architecture, the pleasure of wandering its historic streets, and the opportunity to work in its remarkable libraries and to discover iconic colleges are truly inspiring.
+The city's breathtaking architecture, the pleasure of wandering its historic streets, and the opportunity to work in its remarkable libraries and to discover iconic colleges are truly inspiring.
 At the same time, Oxford has a vibrant and youthful energy, driven by its dynamic student life, which makes it an intellectually stimulating and deeply enriching place to be.
+Returning over several stays has only deepened that impression, as I have built lasting connections with both the city's academic community and its neopagan circles.